learn-co-curriculum/dsc-using-pretrained-networks-codealong/README.md

 ## Important Reminders on Fine Tuning: Feature Extraction Must Come First!
-Up till now, we have frozen the entire convolutional base.
+Up till now, you have frozen the entire convolutional base.
 Again, it cannot be stressed enough how important this is before fine tuning the weights of the later layers of this base.
 Without training a classifier on the frozen base first, there will be too much noise in the model and initial epochs will overwrite any useful representations encoded in the pretrained model.
-That said, now that we have tuned a classifier to the frozen base, we can now unfreeze a few of the deeper layers from this base and further fine tune them to our problem scenario.
+That said, now that you have tuned a classifier to the frozen base, you can now unfreeze a few of the deeper layers from this base and further fine tune them to our problem scenario.
 In practice, this is apt to be particularly helpful where adapted models span new domain categories.
 For example, if the pretrained model is on cats and dogs and this is adapted to a problem specific to cats (a very relatively similar domain) there is apt to be little performance gain from fine tuning.
-On the other hand, if the problem domain is more substantially different, additional gains are more likely in adjusting these more abstract layers of the convolutional base.
-With that, let's take a look at how to unfreeze and fine tune these later layers.
+On the other hand, if the problem domain is substantially different, additional gains are more likely in adjusting these more abstract layers of the convolutional base.
+With that, here's how to unfreeze and fine tune these later layers.

-Previously, we saw how to freeze a layer.
-Similarly, we will now unfreeze our base:
+First, unfreeze the base.

 ```python
 cnn_base.trainable = True
 ```

-Then, we can refreeze all of them up to a specific layer.
-Here we're unfreezing the final *block* of layers.
+Then, you can refreeze all layers up to a specific layer.
+Here you're unfreezing the final *block* of layers.
 (You will see diminishing returns if you continue to unfreeze additional layers.)